-The same oil is used for the engine, gearbox, clutch, and the Hydraulic Control Module (HCM) on the SE5 model.
+The same oil is used for the engine, gearbox, clutch, and the hydraulic control module (HCM) in the SE5 model.

 Use the XPS 4-STROKE SYNTH.
 BLEND OIL (SUMMER) (P/N 293 600 121) or a 5W40 semi-synthetic (minimum) or synthetic motorcycle oil meeting the requirements for API service SL, SJ, SH or SG classification.
 Always check the API service label on the oil container.